-The old G3 battle rifle was a leaden weight, straining against my already weary muscles.
-A grim reminder that at four point seven kilograms, it was a lumbering dinosaur compared to the more modern – and much lighter –assault rifles and carbines that had replaced it.
+The old G3 battle rifle was a leaden weight, straining against already weary muscles.
+A grim reminder that at four point seven kilograms, it was a lumbering dinosaur compared to the more modern—and lighter—assault rifles and carbines that had replaced it.

-I dropped low, face-first moments before the first hail of angry lead zipped through the air where I had been standing.
+I dropped low, face-first onto the ground, moments before a hail of angry lead zipped through the air where I had been standing moments before.
 I tasted bone-dry earth and parched heather.
 I spat to clear my mouth and blinked to get the dust out of my eyes.
-My kevlar was gone – that damn chin strap was never in place when I needed it.
+My kevlar was gone again—that damn chin strap was never in place when I needed it.
 But my trusted rifle was clear of the dirt.
 That was the only thing that really mattered.

-Inaccurate AK – Avtomat Kalashnikova – fire was tearing into the bush around me.
+Inaccurate AK fire—short for Avtomat Kalashnikova, the weapons of the invaders—was tearing into the bush around me.
 I wormed forward and into cover.
 It wasn’t much.
-Some dirt and a few long-dead shrubs.
-More 5.45mm bullets passed overhead, but none came close.
-So, not much cover, but good enough to provide concealment.
+A pile of stony dirt crowned with a few long-dead shrubs.
+More 5.45-millimeter bullets passed overhead, but none came close to hitting.

-You can never have too many mags.
+In this day and age, you can never have too many mags.
 I had started with ten.
 Two hundred bullets.
-Now I was down to forty.
-I usually took around five rounds to kill a man.
-Give or take.
+Now I was down to two mags.
+Forty shots.
+I usually took around five rounds to kill a man, give or take.
 Eight more kills then.
-Not enough.
+Probably not enough.

-I proceeded to slotted my second-to-last magazine with the practiced motions of a veteran.
+I slotted my second-to-last magazine with the practiced motions of a veteran fighter.
 Extract spent mag.
 Retrieve fresh mag.
 Insert mag.
-There was no need for me to work the action; I had left the last round of the previous mag in the chamber.
-Despite my awkward position, it took me no time at all to get the weapon ready.
+There was no need for me to work the action; I had left the last round in the chamber.
+It took me no time at all to get the weapon ready.
 I’d be a poor soldier if it did.

-The Russki was still in cover behind the spruce I had seen him slip behind.
+The Russki—I still thought of them as Russians, though technically there wasn’t a Russia anymore—was still in cover behind the spruce I had seen him slip behind.
 I couldn’t actually see him, but unless he had developed the power to turn invisible and fly away, he was still there.

-I didn’t bother firing more shots.
-It would have been wasteful.
-If the enemy soldier was still behind the tree – which he was – he was now dead or dying.
-There could be no doubt.
-The G3 had one advantage over more modern weapons like the AK-74 and M-16: penetrating power.
+I didn’t bother firing any more.
+It would be wasteful.
+If the enemy soldier was still behind the tree—which he was—he was now dead or dying.
+There was no doubt in my mind.
+The G3 had one advantage over more modern weapons: penetrating power.
 Maybe if the enemy had been hiding behind a gigantic oak.
 Maybe.
 But a spruce trunk was nothing to the 7.62 x 51 mm NATO.

 The first Dragunov round missed me, but the second got me in the shoulder.
 It punched clean through, shattering bone and shredding flesh on its way through my body.
 I lost my balance and tumbled to the ground.
 I was trying to get my bearings when the third bullet shattered my skull.